telerik/kendo-ui-builder/docs/views/blank.md

 The Blank view offers a variety of data management, editing, scheduling, and charting components.
 For the full list of components, refer to the [component overview]({% slug overviewcomp_kuib %}).

+## Copy-paste

+As of version 3.1, appart from drag-dropping components, you can also copy-paste them too.
+Component settings are also copied (except IDs are re-generated).
+You are not limited to what you copy and whre you paste.
+If needed, the proper containers are infered and placed automatically.
+Copy-paste works in the same view, from view to view, from module to module, even from app to another app.
+To copy-paste, use `Ctrl+C/Ctrl+V` for Windows or `Cmd+C/Cmd-V` for Mac.
+Another way is to use the menu bar `Edit/Copy` and `Edit/Paste` options.

+## Custom section
 Similar to the predefined views, the Blank view provides the option for a custom section where you can add your own custom HTML code.
 For Angular, the Builder generates this file in the `\app\src\app\modules\[module-name]\[view-name]\` folder.
 For AngularJS, the Builder generates this file in the `\app\src\modules\[module-name]\[view-name]\` folder.
 Add your custom HTML code to the generated file, which is used to add template code for the **Template** properties of content components added to the **Blank View**.

 > Unlike the custom section files that are generated for the predefined views, none of the HTML content that is added to the `topSection.html` file of the Blank view is visible in the view.